-You can also configure Wi-Fi on your Network Box, so you can connect wireless devices as well as wired devices.
+You can configure Wi-Fi on your Network Box, so you can connect wireless and wired devices.
 In addition, if you subscribe to Google Fiber TV, you can enable each TV Box as a wireless access point, providing a distributed wireless network and, potentially, additional LAN ports.

 Add a wireless device

 To add a wireless device to your home network (that is, use your home Wi-Fi to access the Internet with a computer, smartphone, tablet or wireless game console), you need to know your network password, which is available in your Fiber account.